aborroy/alfresco-genai/README.md

 * The `Summarizing` action involves retrieving documents from a folder using the Alfresco Search API, checking for the availability of PDF renditions, and updating document nodes with summaries obtained from the GenAi service.
 * The `Classifying` action retrieves documents from a folder using the Alfresco Search API, checks for the availability of PDF renditions, and updates document nodes by selecting a term, from a list of terms using the GenAi service.
+* The `Describing` actions retrieves pictures from a folder using the Alfresco Search API and updates image nodes with descriptions obtained from the GenAi service.

 ```
  ┌─Compose────────────────────┐          ┌─Compose────────────────────┐